remipassmoilesel/heydjoe/config-files/README.md

-# Fichiers de configuration
+# Configuration files

-Fichiers pour configuration des serveurs distants.
+For server config.

-Les fichiers présents dans la liste `list.txt` sont récupérés grâce au script `../rsync-get-config-files.sh`
+All files in `list.txt` are grabbed with `../rsync-get-config-files.sh`